smarrtifai/smarrtifai/README.md

 ###

-<h2 align="left">Hi 👋!
+<h2 align="left">Hi there 👋!
 We are SMARRTIF AI <br>Are you a working professional, recent graduate, or fresher looking to upskill for the AI revolution?</h2>

 ###